Akshaybagai52/website/pages/learn/glossary.md

 In other words, JSON Hyper-Schema extends JSON Schema by introducing features for creating hypermedia controls.
 This facilitates the creation of interactive APIs and ensures compatibility with existing JSON HTTP APIs, maintaining a seamless integration.
 It adds a layer of interactivity to JSON documents, making it easier to interact with remote JSON resources.

-### JSON pointer

-[JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901) is a string syntax for identifying a value at a specified location within a JSON document.
-It serves to precisely reference specific parts of the document for retrieval or manipulation.
-A subschema is often identified using a JSON Pointer, specifying its location within the containing resource.

 ### keyword

 A property appearing within a [schema](#schema) object.